Arko98/Alogirthms/README.md

 # Alogirthms
-A collection of some of the most frequently used Algorithms in C++ (cause it's efficent) and Python (cause I love it).
+A collection of some of the most frequently used Algorithms and advanced algorithms in C++ (cause it's efficent) and Python (cause I love it).
 This repository consists of a large collection of algorithms.

 ## Contents
 1. Merge Sort